loevlie/CANELa_Loevlie/docs/source/usage.rst

 .. warning::
-   From an optimization prospective this can lead to a local minimum.
+   From an optimization perspective this can lead to a local minimum.
 It is recommended to use the fully randomized initial population as a starting point for a more robust optimization.

 .. code-block:: python